 NSGC Licensure Grant Awards

-The Licensure Grant Awards (LGA) were created to provide money to support efforts by genetic counselors to establish state-by-state licensure for our profession.
-Proposals may cover a wide range of support, including conference calls, printing materials, lobbyist, etc., but may not include salary for genetic counselors.
-The Licensure Subcommittee (LS) reviews proposals twice a year.
-Please note that all awarded funds must be spent the calendar year for the award.
+NSGC created the Licensure grant awards to support efforts for genetic counselors pursuing licensure in their states.
+Proposals may cover a wide range of support, including conference calls, printing materials, lobbyist fees, etc., but may not include salary for genetic counselors.
+The Licensure Subcommittee reviews proposals year-round, on a rolling-grant basis.
+Please note that all awarded funds must be spent in the calendar year in which the grant was awarded.

-The total amount of money available for awards is set by the NSGC Board of Directors.
+The NSGC Board of Directors sets the total amount of money available for awards each year.

 Licensure Subcommittee Review Guidelines

-The LS chair and LS members will review proposals using the scoring system described below.
-Additionally, these individuals will also review submitted bill language from states submitting proposals.
-Other members of the Genetic Counseling Access and Service Delivery committee may be involved in the review process, if deemed necessary by the LS Chair.
-Committee members may not review proposals submitted by the state in which they work or reside; a committee member will not be precluded from submitting a proposal.
+The Licensure Subcommittee Chair and Subcommittee members will review proposals using the scoring system described below.
+These individuals will also review submitted bill language from states submitting proposals.
+Other members of NSGC's Access and Service Delivery Committee may be involved in the review process, if the Subcommittee Chair deems necessary.
+Committee members may not review proposals from the states in which they work or reside, but may submit a proposal.

 Any NSGC member(s) in good standing may submit a proposal.
 All individuals named as applicants on a proposal must be NSGC members in good standing.
 In order to encourage collaboration at the state level, only one proposal may be submitted per state.